Dharmendrastm/Cybersecurity_common_questions/README.md

 **BLACK BOX PENETRATION TESTING**

 --In this black box penetration testing, tester has no idea about the systems that he is going to test .
-He is intrested to gather information about the target netwrok or systems.
+He is intrested to gather information about the target network or systems.

 **WHITE BOX